 Can fleas spread Lyme disease?
 Fleas, those notorious pests commonly found on household pets, such as dogs and cats, are small, wingless insects equipped with powerful legs that enable them to effortlessly jump from one host to another.
 These blood-sucking parasites not only cause extreme irritation and discomfort to their unfortunate hosts but also pose a potential health risk.
 While fleas are primarily associated with causing skin irritation, recent concerns have arisen regarding their ability to transmit Lyme disease.

-In this comprehensive blog post, we will delve deep into this intriguing topic, providing homeowners with invaluable insights into the risks associated with flea infestations and the potential transmission of Lyme disease.
+We will delve deep into this intriguing topic, providing homeowners with invaluable insights into the risks associated with flea infestations and the potential transmission of Lyme disease.
 Stay informed, stay protected!

 Table of Contents